speedyleion/speedyleion.github.io/_posts/2022-05-24-custom-test-runner-in-rust.markdown

 # Limitations

-Unfortunatly the default test framework is lacking features that are available in other languages:
+Unfortunately the default test framework is lacking features that are available in other languages:

 * It doesn't support test fixtures, setup and teardown operations